IQSS/dataverse-uploader/README.md

 is triggered with every `push` to the GitHub repository, it will automatically upload its content to Dataverse.
 You specify the action triggers in the workflow (`.yml`) file, and in this case, it would contain `on: push` line to execute the action on every push to the repository.

+> Will the action work with dataset Handles as persistent identifiers (PIDs) instead of DOIs?

+Yes, the action uses Dataverse API that supports both DOIs and Handles for retrieving and uploading data.

 ## Related projects